huangyibo/huangyibo.github.io/_pages/about.md

 Before that, I was a high-speed network engineer at ByteDance focusing on developing RDMA middleware and datacenter systems.
 I got my Ph.D. degree in Computer Science at Fudan University, co-advised by [Prof. Jie Wu](https://dblp.org/pid/w/JieWu3.html) and [Prof. Yang Xu](https://yangxu.info/) in Dec.
 2021.
 I got B.S. in Software Engineering from Central South University in Jun.
 2016.
-My research has received Usenix Security 2023 Distinguished Paper Award and CoNEXT 2022 Best Paper Award.
+My research has received Usenix Security 2023 Distinguished Paper Award and ACM CoNEXT 2022 Best Paper Award.
-I also received Distinguished RDMA Programming Instructor prize from HPC-AI advisory council.
+I also received Distinguished RDMA Programming Instructor prize from the [HPC-AI advisory council](https://www.hpcadvisorycouncil.com/).

 My research interests mainly lie in the fields of Distributed System, Networked System and Data Center Network.
 In particular, I focus on the system design, development and optimization about RDMA-enhanced datacenter systems, eBPF systems, OS security, network protocol stack and RPC.